apteacher/apteacher.github.io/z_page4.markdown

 # office hours

 I'm available by appointment.
 Email me to schedule a time to meet.
-A web version of my teaching schedule is in the 'about' page.

 <!-- # notes and feedback - current academic year